Mocking a file system in Go

 }

-This function have an assumption about files
+This function have an assumption about files.
+If single file name contains

-then it would be put inside sub catalog.
+_ then it would be put inside sub catalog.
 For example

 mockTree := NewMockDir("~/Downloads/", "f1.go", "f2.cpp",